 American Progress is launching a new initiative called the Law of the Land Project, which will help defend bedrock conservation laws and progressive public lands policies through the judicial branch of government.
 The Communications and Campaign Associate will work with progressive partner organizations to implement strategies to clearly communicate what is at stake in key legal debates relating to the management of public lands, oceans, and natural resources.
 This will include working with reporters and using social media to elevate compelling voices of academics, nonprofit organizations, legal experts, thought leaders, and citizens who have a stake in the defense of bedrock conservation laws.
 The Communications and Campaign Associate will ensure that various perspectives are heard and considered by legal decision-makers, journalists, and elected officials.

-The Communications and Campaign Associate will also be responsible for researching and developing customized, actionable analysis, messaging, and content with progressive partners who work to defend conservation laws in the courts, as well as ensuring that the full range of American Progress’ platforms are being used to maximum effect.
+The Campaign Associate will also be responsible for researching and developing customized, actionable analysis, messaging, and content with progressive partners who work to defend conservation laws in the courts, as well as ensuring that the full range of American Progress’ platforms are being used to maximum effect.
 The ideal candidate will have experience working in communications and familiarity with environmental and natural resource policy and/or advocacy campaigns.

 Responsibilities include but are not limited to the following: